alpheios-project/alpheios-core/README.md

 To run npm scripts for any individual package, go to that package directory (i.e. `alpheios-core/packages/package-name`) and run script using npm run-script: `npm run script-name`.
 Alternatively, you can use `npx lerna run --scope package-name script-name`.

 To run npm scripts for all packages use `npx lerna run script-name` from the top-level directory (i.e. `alpheios-core`).
 This will run `script-name` script for all packages that have this script in their `package.json`.
 See [lerna run documentation](https://github.com/lerna/lerna/tree/master/commands/run#readme) for more information on this command.

+## TODOs
+* `npx lerna bootstrap --hoist` may not create links to dependencies in `data-models`.
+We'll use bootstrap without the `--host` option until this is resolved.